Find concrete contractors in Florida (2026)

 Summer (June through September).
 Hot, humid, and punctuated by daily afternoon thunderstorms.
 Concrete can still be poured successfully, but contractors should schedule morning pours that finish before the typical 2 to 6 PM storm window.
 The heat accelerates the curing process, and retarding admixtures may be needed for larger pours.

 Hurricane season (June through November).
 Active hurricane seasons can disrupt construction schedules and spike material costs.
-Concrete and aggregate prices may rise 10% to 20% after a major storm as rebuilding demand surges.
+Concrete and aggregate prices typically rise 10% to 20% after a major storm as rebuilding demand surges.
 If you are planning a project during this window, discuss weather contingency plans with your contractor.

 Cities we serve